kutec/tssync/_drafts/2015-11-02-7-signs-you-should-invest-in-sass.md

 For big projects, writing and managing pure CSS becomes hectic sometimes.
 To overcome such a situation, we now have pre-processors.
 (As this article is going to focus on Sass, we will be concentrating only on Sass and not <a href="http://lesscss.org/" target="_blank">LESS</a> or <a href="https://learnboost.github.io/stylus/" target="_blank">Stylus</a>.)

 <a href="http://teckstack.com/how-to-configure-sass-for-html-projects" target="_blank">Configuring Sass</a> is not too tough.
-You can go manually or can choose from set of tools mentioned on the site.
-I use [Scout] for HTML projects and [WP-SCSS] for WordPress.
+You can go manually or can choose from set of <a href="http://sass-lang.com/install" target="_blank">tools</a> mentioned on the site.
+I use <a href="http://mhs.github.io/scout-app/" target="_blank">Scout</a> for HTML projects and WP-SCSS for WordPress.
 Liferay has `@compass` built-in, so one can directly start writing Sass with importing of the `@compass` at the top of the `. scss` file.